-FINAL EXAM • If a true, verifiable emergency arises and you are unable to take the final exam within the scheduled time, please contact me immediately explaining you situation.
-If the circumstances warrant it, alternate arrangements will be made for you to complete your final.
+FINAL EXAM • If a true, verifiable emergency arises and you are unable to attend the final exam, please contact me immediately both by phone and by e-mail explaining your absence.
+If your situation warrants it, alternate arrangements will be made for you to complete your final.
 If for whatever reason you are unable to take your final exam before the end of the quarter, a grade of incomplete may be given so that you may finish the work at a later time.
 If the incomplete is not resolved within a mutually established time frame, a zero will be given for the final and your grade will be assigned based on your remaining work.